 The objective of nail surgery is to permanently remove the portion of nail that is cutting into the surrounding soft tissue of your toe so that the offending section of nail does not regrow.
 The specific nature of the surgery will depend on the severity of the ingrown toenail.
 All aspects of the surgery will be explained to you by our podiatrist.
 Regular podiatry visits can help to manage and prevent ingrown toenails.

-If you would like more information on how to treat ingrown toenails in Melbourne, please contact our Brunswick or our Sandringham Foot Clinics for more information.
+If you would like more information on how to treat ingrown toenails in Melbourne, please call our Brunswick Foot Clinic on (03) 9387 8555 or Sandringham Foot Clinic (03) 9555 6555 or click below to book online.